Emanuela Militello | November 27, 2017

 That a degenerate lord might boast his sheep.

-I must confess that learning that the song was not a Canadian original but most likely the conscientious poetic effort of a Scottish doctor, detracted from the romantic aura of the poem.
+I must confess that learning that the song was not a Canadian original but most likely the conscious poetic effort of a Scottish doctor, detracted from the romantic aura of the poem.
 As you read the text, you can picture an exiled Scotsman bewailing his fate and you would not think of it as anything other than authentic.
 However, much of its success is perhaps due precisely to the poet’s ability to adopt the voice of those forced away from their land and to convey their nostalgia and their yet indomitable spirit.

 Just as strong a bond is still present in Canada among communities of Scottish descent today.
 Canadians and Scots take pride in their shared heritage and try to keep it alive from generation to generation.
 Perhaps the song testifies to how this all started.
 I have recently come across a BBC report on Cape Breton Island in Canada, where Gaelic language and traditions live on thanks to the efforts of local communities.
 The ceilidh, fiddle music and Gaelic language preserve pockets of Scottish culture away from Scotland – a home away from home.
 This shows us that roots and a shared heritage are stronger than geographical boundaries and that Scottish identity lives on in its distinctive cultural traits.
 The Canadian Boat song was written as a reaction to a traumatic event in Scotland’s history but it also testifies to the ever-present bond between Scotland and displaced Scottish communities across the world.